voytekresearch/nsaba/README.md

     # Run Science

-Or use nsaba's builtin analysis module for plug-n-play statistics.
+Or use nsaba's builtin analysis module

     import nsaba.analyis as na